FinnE145/Lang3Extension/README.md

 This is a Visual Studio Code extension that provides support for the [Lang3 programming language](https://github.com/FinnE145/Lang3).
 It includes syntax highlighting, a dark theme, and has plans for a full language server.

 ## Installation

-> **Note**: This extension is not yet published to the Visual Studio Code Marketplace.
-You will need to install it manually.
+Search for "Lang3" in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/) or in the extensions sidebar in VS Code and click "Install".
+Alternatively, you can install the extension manually by following these steps:

 1. Clone or download the extension repository
 2. Open the extension folder in VS Code